EvaMaeRey/ma206distributions/README.md

 ## A comparison with the status quo

-The following code is what might be use if the ma206distributions and ma206equations functions are not used.
+The following code is what might be used if the ma206distributions and ma206equations functions are not used.

 The equations in the plot were produce in the following fashion (no